thepluck/buildnruncpp/README.md

 - Building:
   - Compile these files with g++.

-  Ubuntu
   - Add the excutable files to /usr/bin.
 - Usage: Read the comment in these files.